Metro-Records/la-metro-councilmatic/wiki/debugging.md

 ```

 As with the scraper, if the import seems to be running without error, then the bug may be harder to find.
 A good first question: what are the most recent changes in the `django-councilmatic` codebase (the import script, but also the data modeling)? could this have caused unusual behavior?

+If you need to manually trigger an import, then read about the process in the [Commands to know](commands.md) section.

 ### Step 6.
 Investigate the display logic.